Kleyment/FindStringInBinary/README.md

 It is now coded in python 3 and support multiprocessing.

-This code is a way to find text with unknown encodings (but with a latin alphabet where characters ABCDEFGHIKLMNOPQRSTUVWXYZ are followig each others).
+	 (but with a latin alphabet where characters ABCDEFGHIKLMNOPQRSTUVWXYZ are followig each others).
 This script cannot find text directly written in pictures.

 # Usage (python 3)